WICG/view-transitions/explainer.md

 Also, data can be provided via `setData`.
 This can be anything structured-clonable, and will be made available to Page-B.

-- [Open question](https://github.com/WICG/shared-element-transitions/issues/77): Is this a tight-coupling with app-history, or could it be usable without it?
 - [Open question](https://github.com/WICG/shared-element-transitions/issues/78): Do we need `offerElement`?
 The same thing could be done by adding the CSS properties.

 ```js